Jordonbc/HarmonyLink/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 or later.
+Please do not redistribute HarmonyLinkServer. e.g.: Proving an alternative download link or distributing with a game.